xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

     * could not delete the execution.

 * Fixed the missing profile name on the execution page.
-* Fixed Test Run's sidebar to show the last Re-run Test Result only.
 * Fixed search field for execution that doesn't re-run.
 * Clarified the message for adding Users to Teams successfully.